jh3nd3rs0n/jargyle/src/site/markdown/reference/cli-help-info.md

 OPTIONS:
   --config-file=FILE, -f FILE
       A configuration file
-  --enter-chaining-dtls-key-store-pass
-      Enter through an interactive prompt the password for the key store for the DTLS connections to the other SOCKS server --enter-chaining-dtls-trust-store-pass
+  --enter-chaining-dtls-trust-store-pass
       Enter through an interactive prompt the password for the trust store for the DTLS connections to the other SOCKS server --enter-chaining-socks5-userpassmethod-pass